Tiles Buying Guide

 Porcelain tiles

-Porcelain tiles are fired at much higher temperatures than ceramic tiles, making them denser, very hard-wearing and more waterproof (Suitable for high traffic areas including living areas, kitchens & bathrooms).
+Porcelain tiles are fired at a much higher temperature than ceramic, making them more dense, hard-wearing and waterproof (suitable for high traffic areas including living areas, kitchens and bathrooms).

 Advantages